njhofmann/mtg-analysis/README.md

 * How much of an impact do reprints have on the price of MTG cards over time?
 How does print size and rarity relate to price decline?
 How long does it take for the price to rebound to pre-reprint levels?

-* How have the prices for decks in non-rotating formats changed over time?

-* How have format metagames changed over time?

 # 3D Party Libraries
 * Data stored with [Postgres 11.5](https://www.postgresql.org/)